venicegeo/pzsvc-exec/README.md

 ## Configuration File Definition

 An example configuration file, `examplecfg.txt` is located in the root directory of this repository.
-Below is a list of the parameters that should be specified within the configuration file.
+Below is a list of the parameters that should be specified within your configuration file.

-**CliCmd**: The initial parameters to feed to the exec call.
-For security reasons, you are strongly encouraged to define this entry as something other than whitespace or the empty string, thus limiting your service to a single application.
-If you do not, you are essentially offering open command-line access on the serving computer to anyone capable of calling your service.
-Should be spaced normally, as if entering into the command line directly
+**CliCmd**: The command line to execute when called.
+This should include any parameters that are necessary for running the algoirthm

-VersionStr: Version of the software pointed to, in the form of a string.
-Added to the service data in autoregistration and to the file metadata for uploaded files.
-The version string is also available through the "/version" endpoint.
-Redundant with VersionCmd.
+**VersionStr**: The version of the software pointed to, in the form of a string.
+If provided, this is added as metadata about the service when registered with Piazza.

-VersionCmd: as with versionStr, except that this is a command line call which expects the version string as a return.
-Reloads fresh each time pzsvc-exec is called.
-Redundant with VersionStr.
+**VersionCmd**: The command line command to use to obtain the version of the algorithm.

-PzAddr: For use with a Piazza instance.
-This is the base https address of the chosen Piazza instance.
-It is useful for file upload and Pz file download.
-It is necessary for autoregistration and taskworker.
+**PzAddr**: The URL for where pzsvc-exec is running.
+This address is used during autoregistration with Piazza so the service can be discovered.

-PzAddrEnVar: Environment variable, containing the piazza address.
+**PzAddrEnVar**: Environment variable, containing the piazza address.
 When defined and non-empty, overwrites PzAddr.
 Intended for cases where, for example, multiple domains exist using the same set of seeds.

-APIKeyEnVar: The name of the environment variable that will contain your Piazza API key.
-It is useful for file upload and Pz file download.
-It is necessary for autoregistration and taskworker.
+**APIKeyEnVar**: The name of the environment variable that will contain your Piazza API key.
+When using Piazza, an API key is necessary.
+For details see on obtaining the key and using Piazza, see the User's Guide for details https://pz-docs.geointservices.io/userguide/index.html.

 SvcName: This is the name by which the service will identify itself.
 Maintaining SvcName uniqueness among your services is important, as it will be used to determine on execution whether a service is being launched for the first time, or whether it is a continuation of a previous service.
 Maintaining SvcName uniqueness in general is not as critical, as identity of launching user will also be used as a component.
 It is added to file metadata for uploaded files, and is necessary for autoregistration.